 Here's a smart watering plan to get the most out of your garden without any waste.

 Many people think you need to water your plants every day to keep them healthy, but that just isn't true.
 Give your plants at least 1 inch of water during a weekly watering.
 If it rained recently, you can water even less.

-The key is to watering once a week is to water "deep."
-This means watering slowly so it has a chance to sink in around the plants instead of running off or evaporating.
-Deep watering also encourages root growth, making plants more resilient to high temperatures.
+The key to watering once a week is to water "deep."
+This means watering slowly so it has a chance to sink in to the ground instead of running off or evaporating.
+Deep watering also encourages root growth, making plants more resilient in high temperatures.

 Be sure to measure.
 Like I mentioned before, you want at least an inch of water to sink in around your plants.
-With sprinklers, place a simple rain gauge in the middle of your garden to measure how much moisture is being given to your plants during a certain amount of time.
-Then, adjust your watering duration accordingly.
+With sprinklers, place a simple rain gauge in the middle of your garden to measure how much moisture your plants are getting during a timed watering session.
+Adjust your watering duration accordingly.
 If you hate going outside repeatedly to check the rain gauge, get a digital version, such as models from AcuRite, Oregon Scientific or La Crosse Technology, which will send readings to your phone.

 Save drinks for the morning

-Mornings are the best time to water your plants.
-There is typically less sun and wind to evaporate the moisture before your plants are nourished, saving water overall.
+Early mornings are the best time to water your plants.
+There is less sun and wind to evaporate the moisture before your plants are nourished, saving water overall.
 Watering in the morning also gives plants the fuel they need to flourish throughout the day.

 Let tech do all the hard work

 If you're convinced that your veggies or flowers need more than one watering per week, invest in a moisture monitor, such as the sPlant Soil Tester or the Flower Care 2.
 These monitors will alert you when the soil around your plants get dry, either through an app or a caution light system.
 You may be overwatering without even knowing it.